shicks/bip39/index.md

 then B maps to A), commutative, and associative, the specific lookup order is unimportant.

+For additional security, consider
+ 1. alternating which shares' random words are typed
+ 2. randomizing the order in which words are entered

 NOTE: The author makes no warranty, express or implied, regarding the fitness of this tool for any particular purpose, and shall not be liable for any loss resulting from its use.
 Use at your own risk.